 Since wood ash is high in calcium, potassium, and other alkaline minerals, it raises the soil’s pH.
 However, over-application can cause pH levels to spike too high, which could harm plants.

-Therefore, apply ash gradually and test your soil’s pH regularly to monitor its effects.
+Therefore, gradually apply ash and regularly test your soil’s pH to monitor its effects.

 2. Agricultural Lime